 The University's Career Hub gives you access to resources and workshops on topics such as resumes, cover letters, interview skills and more.
+See careerhub.adelaide.edu.au

-studyadelaide.com provides the information of services to help you find part-time work in Adelaide.
+StudyAdelaide.com provide services to help you find part-time work in Adelaide.